harp-tech/harp-tech.github.io/articles/manipulating-timestamped.md

 # Manipulating timestamped streams

 While the `Timestamped` portion of an Harp Message is optional, it is often useful to have access to it.
-Afteral, it provides temporal information on `Events` and `Commands`, and can be used to perform time-based operations on the data.
+After all, it provides temporal information on `Events` and `Commands`, and can be used to perform time-based operations on the data.
 The `Bonsai.Harp` library provides a set of operators that can be used to manipulate the `Timestamped` portion of a [`HarpMessage`](xref:Bonsai.Harp.HarpMessage).

 ## Accessing the `Timestamp` portion of an HarpMessage payload.